-The following table shows the projection of assets and funded status for current members as of the valuation date.
+The following tables show the assignment of assets and employer contributions and the projection of assets for current members as of the valuation date.
 Our projections assume the sponsor will make the required statutory contributions.
 The projections are based on the statutory funding actuarial valuation and projection report as of June 30, 2016.